Hairtrigger-Bunnies/CLI-Bangazon/README.md

     5. Postal Code.
     6. Phone Number.
  4. Then the Customer will be created.

+## 2. Choose Active Customer
+1. To choose an Active Customer the user must first choose Option #2 from the menu.
+2. After option 2 is selected.
+The User will then choose an Active Customer.

 ## 7. Remove Customer Product
 1. To remove a product from the the database, the user must first select option #7.